-However, those aren’t just the stages involved in marketing strategy as a whole.
-In addition to occurring on the macro strategy level, they also exist on the project and campaign level.
+These stages are involved in marketing strategy as a whole as well as on a project and campaign level.
 So at any given moment, marketing managers have multiple projects in progress at various stages of the marketing cycle.

-Before new campaigns and projects can get started, marketing teams need a full understanding of the target customer, their problems, and how the product or service being offered fits into the solution.
+Smart marketing teams seek to understand the target customer, their problems, and how the product or service being offered fits into the solution.

-This involves continually performing research such as surveys and interviews with members of your target market, collecting customer feedback, and researching market data and industry trends.
-All of this information is used later to inform the company’s own marketing.
+This involves continual research such as surveys and interviews with members of your target market, collecting customer feedback, and researching market data and industry trends.
+All of this information is used to inform the marketing strategy.

 Goal and campaign planning

 This will usually involve collaborating with product and sales teams to create a promotional calendar that’s aligned with product development and sales targets.

 Once the calendar has been established, management will work with their support staff to create a plan for the parts relevant to marketing.